rynkwn/MiniProjects/README.md

 The quality of the code in this repo may vary wildly.
 Some projects were created very quickly on the sly on public computers, and then sent to my personal computer through whatever means were most convenient to me at the time.
+Some of these means may have a prejudice against indentation.
 Some projects were reasonably long in length, but were created by a much younger me in high school.

 As such, some projects (Looking at you GDE) have